ahmdvnd/DirectShowCameraProject/README.md

 # DirectShow Camera Project
- In this project I have shown how to connect to USB cameras and do some operations by Microsoft DirectShow. all codes have been writen on Microsoft Visual Studio and C++ language The operation that this project does are :
+ In this project I have shown how to connect to USB cameras and do some operations (Video Recording, Taking Image) by Microsoft DirectShow. all codes have been writen on Microsoft Visual Studio and C++ language The operation that this project does are :
   -Connect and find camera by its DevicePath (beccause I have seen some devices with the exactly same PID&VID)